Croplands: our global share is shrinking

 The good news is that Australian dietary habits vary enormously.
 Already, many Australians are eating well and within the global cropland boundary.
 Australians with healthier diets and lower cropland footprints required only 4.2 square metres per day.

 These lower footprint diets were distinguished by much lower consumption of discretionary foods.
-These are energy-dense and nutrient-poor foods high in saturated fat, added sugars, added salt, and alcohol — ingredients associated with foods with high-crop use.
+These are energy-dense and nutrient-poor foods high in saturated fat, added sugars, added salt, and alcohol.
+All ingredients associated with foods with high-crop use.

 For example, potato chips are made from potato and vegetable oil, both of which require cropland.
 Even beer depends on cropland, using barley and hops in its production.
 Processed foods also often use a surprising amount of cropland.
 An apple might weigh 100 grams, but a small glass of apple juice might use 400 grams of apples.

 Along with reducing food waste, reducing the intake of discretionary foods is the most important action we can take to make out diets healthier and more sustainable.
-These discretionary foods also tend to lead to the over-consumption of energy due to their high energy density, which is not just a problem for the environment, but also our waistlines.
+These discretionary foods also tend to lead to the over-consumption of energy due to their high energy density.
+This is not just a problem for the environment, but also our waistlines.

 According to the Australian Dietary Guidelines, most Australian’s consume too many discretionary foods instead of choosing foods from the five food groups: grains, vegetables and legumes, fruits, dairy products and meats.

-If Australians follow the Australian Dietary Guidelines, it is possible to eat within the global cropland boundary and there is flexibility to enjoy a variety of foods in the “fresh meats and alternatives” food group.
-However, the guidelines don’t specify how much poultry or pork should be eaten, which becomes an issue if these meats make up a big part of a diet.
+If Australians follow the Australian Dietary Guidelines, it is possible to eat within the global cropland boundary.
+There is flexibility to enjoy a variety of foods in the “fresh meats and alternatives” food group.
+However, the guidelines don’t specify the amount of poultry or pork to consume.
+This becomes an issue if these meats make up a big part of a diet.
 Diets compliant with the Australian Dietary Guidelines that were within the global cropland boundary contained more seafood, beef, lamb and vegetarian food.

 It’s also important to note croplands across Australia and the world are not equally productive.
 To provide a measure of resource use, we calculated cropland footprints taking both area occupied and productive potential into account.
 In Australia, average wheat yields are typically below 2 metric tons per hectare.
 Compare this to northern Europe, where wheat yields of between 6 to 10 metric tons per hectare are common.

-In any case, sticking to a healthier diet as described in the dietary guidelines, with moderate intake of cropland-intensive poultry and pork, is the best way to ensure you’re eating within sustainable cropland boundaries.
-Otherwise there just won’t be enough food to go around.
+In any case, stick to a healthier diet as described in the dietary guidelines.
+And only consume a moderate amount of cropland-intensive poultry and pork.
+This is the best way to ensure you’re eating within sustainable cropland boundaries.
+Otherwise, there just won’t be enough food to go around.

 This article was originally published by The Conversation.
-Dr Brad Ridoutt is a Principal Research Scientist with Australia’s national science agency – the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+Dr Brad Ridoutt is a Principal Research Scientist with the CSIRO.